23 Attorneys General Refile Challenge To FCC Net Neutrality Repeal - Slashdot

 Re: (Score:2)

 I'm sick of lying trolls like that.
 Everyone sees right through you.
 When a regulation doesn't go far enough, or a law should address it (because team (R) is in power and you actually want anti-NN to be the law), you don't strip all protections in the mean time.
-That's being disingenuous, you want full repeal and no NN regs and you damn well know it.
+That's being disingenuou

 You make a very convincing argument, but I think there's one important fact that you haven't considered: fartbagel.